ashley0143/poke/README.md

 ## Welcome!

-This is the source code of PokeTube, the privacy-friendly youtube front-end built with the InnerTube API!
+This is the source code of Poke (formerly PokeTube), the privacy-friendly youtube front-end built with the InnerTube API!

 <h1>Features</h1>